How to Use Duck Fat:

 On the same pan, add the remaining duck fat and fry duck breast slices until golden brown.

-Divide the eggs and place on each slice of Parisien loaf.
+Divide the eggs and place them on each slice of Parisien loaf.

 Sprinkle with paprika then layer with the thin slices of duck breasts.